lamfleur/pomodoro/README.txt

 4. After the fourth work session, take a 20 minute long break
 5. The cycle repeats indefinitely

-A small window displays only a **Reset** button.
-Pressing it resets the cycle and starts again from the first work session.
+The window shows the current state (work or break), a countdown, progress bar and the current set number. **Start** begins the timer and **Reset** stops it and returns to the waiting state.

 Notifications and a simple sound alert are issued at every phase (work start, break start, long break start).
 Windows users hear a system beep.